 After rejecting Brunelleschi’s design, Cosimo hired Michelozzo (1396-1472), who began constructing the Palazzo in 1444 and completed it around the year 1460.
 Cosimo was succeeded as head of the Medici family and de facto ruler of Florence by his son Piero, who was nicknamed “Il Gottoso” or “The Gouty”.
 Piero died in 1469 and was in turn succeeded by his son, the young Lorenzo de’ Medici (1449-1492).
 Lorenzo, nicknamed “The Magnificent”, died in 1492 and his son and successor Piero the Unfortunate was expelled from Florence in 1494.
 In fact, the whole Medici family was chased out of the city and did not return until 1512.
 The Palazzo Medici then became its headquarters again.

 Most of the rooms in the palazzo are offices, and just a few are open to the public.
 The Cappella dei Magi is the undisputed highlight of any visit to the Palazzo Medici Riccardi and it will be discussed in some detail below.
-Other interesting parts of the Palazzo are the Galleria degli Specchi (Hall of Mirrors) and the charming cortile, the inner court.
+Other interesting parts of the Palazzo are the Galleria degli Specchi (Hall of Mirrors; see above) and the charming cortile, the inner court.
 The Galleria was frescoed by the Baroque painter Luca Giordano (1634-1705).
 In the inner court, one can find a statue of Orpheus by Baccio Bandinelli (1488-1560).
+See the images above and below.

 The Cappella dei Magi